Kitchen Table Charities Trust

 Grants rarely exceed £10 thousand per project or organization.
 KCTC prefers to support specific projects rather than general running costs.

-Potentially interested applicants should contact the chair of KCTC’s grants committee at the identified postal address or email address.
+Potentially interested applicants should contact the chair of KCTC’s grants committee at the indicated email address.

 Geographical Distribution of Grant Activities in Developing Countries